csantanapr/wl-starter-ios-app/README.md

 3. `build_deploy_adapters.sh`

 	(It build and deploys the adapter code always have the latest running on the worklight server)

+You might need to update the XCode project to adjust how the scripts get executed base on absoute paths

 To add more scripts to the build got to Target Settings, select Build Phases, select the plus (+) sign and pick "Run "

+For more details watch the video [Automate your workflow with Worklight 6.2 Command Line Interface (CLI) and Xcode](http://youtu.be/fJd38JfQpuE)

+### Known Issues
+1. Turn on Keychain Sharing Capabilty

+	In Target Capabiltiies turn on Keychain Sharing

+	If you see an error message like "reason: 'Couldn't add the Keychain Item.'" you forgot to do this step

-#### Simulator Issues
+2. Simulator Issues

 	If you see an error like "reason: 'Couldn't add the Keychain Item.'" when running on simulator, just reset the Simulator.
 	Select "iOS Simulator" from the menu, then select "Reset Content and Settings..."